rfo909/CFT/doc/Doc.md

 the command line, at a time long before introducing block expressions.
 Being a fairly compact and efficient notation, and frequently used, code spaces and the "pipe" symbol will remain in the language.

+## Code spaces vs Inner blocks

+To be clear: code spaces were invented long before any blocks.
+Code spaces, separated by the "pipe" character is enough for most designs.

+The need for code blocks only really arised after the "if" was added.
+The first implementation shared the "local" block syntax, but functionally worked like an "Inner" block.

+It took a while back and forth deciding we needed two different non-lambda block expressions, and defining them in terms of code spaces.

 ## Script and code size